Margaret Montgomery: Bio & Statement.

 Margaret Montgomery is a New York City based artist.
 She works primarily from life, in a representational mode.
-Although, she sometimes uses photos she has taken as source material, most of her cityscapes/landscapes were done on site, in venues around the city.
-The influence of living in a big, and often impersonal place can be seen in Montgomery's approach to cityscapes.
-However, even her still lifes project a psychological distance----a sense of anonymity----even while drawing the viewer in.
+(Although, she sometimes uses photos she has taken as source material.)
+Most of her work is done in studio, but she also does many cityscapes/landscapes en plein air.
+And, the influence of living in a big, and often impersonal place can be seen in Montgomery's approach to her subject matter; even her still lifes project a psychological distance----a sense of anonymity-----even while drawing the viewer in.

 My main artistic concern is with the surface appearance of reality.
 And, for the most part, I am a Realist----I believe everything is contextually dependent.
 That is to say, everything is determined by its environment (context).
 I try to suggest my philosophical bent in my artwork.
 I do that, in part, through my matter of fact painting style, but mainly, I express it through my emphasis on the composition as a whole: No single object is allowed to dominate the paintings; instead the placement and spatial relationship between them is given precedence: That is true, regardless of whether the subject matter is a landscape/cityscape or a still life.